BartMassey/portaudio-rs-demos/README.md

 * `bwhite2.rs`: Emit stereo white noise from a wavetable on audio output using the PulseAudio blocking interface.

+* `brecord.rs`: Read monaural audio input using the PulseAudio blocking interface and write it to stdout as signed 16-bit big-endian samples.
+On Linux, you can save the output in a file named "test.s16" and play it with the [SoX](http://sox.sourceforge.net) `play` command: `play -B -r 44100 test.s16`.

 ## Note To Contributors

 These demos share a lot of code: they are fairly